Review the approved 2020 Bicycle-Pedestrian Master Plan update here.

 About the Plan Update

-The Town of Normal is wrapping up the process of updating the 2009 Bicycle and Pedestrian Master Plan.
+In October 2020, the Town Council accepted the 2009 Bicycle and Pedestrian Master Plan.
 The updated plan will serve as Normal's blueprint for investing in improvements that enhance safety, connectivity, and accessibility for people walking, biking, and using mobility assistance devices and aids like wheelchairs and walkers.

 Why update the plan?